This document defines the binary format for the AST defined in the

 core wasm counterpart validity of this custom section is not required and

-engines should not reject components which have an invalid name
+engines should not reject components which have an invalid name section.

 namesec ::= section_0(namedata)